smnman/Exercise1-AndroidCourse2026/README.md

-# Android Car Game – HW1
+# Android jet-fighter(as a car) Game – HW1

 This project is a simple Android game created as part of the first homework assignment.

-The game simulates a car driving on a three-lane road.
+The game simulates a F-35 flying on a three-lane sky.
-The player can move the car left and right in order to avoid obstacles that appear on the road.
+The player can move the jet-fighter left and right in order to avoid birds that appear in the sky.

 ---

 ## Game Description
-- The road has three lanes.
+- The sky has three lanes.
-- The car can move left and right using buttons.
+- The jet-fighter can move left and right using buttons.
 - Obstacles move down the screen at a constant speed.
-- When the car hits an obstacle, the player loses one life.
+- When the jet-fighter hits an obstacle, the player loses one life.
 - The player starts with 3 lives.
 - A toast message and vibration are shown on a crash.
 - When all lives are lost, the game restarts and continues endlessly.